 What about free range?

 Our beef farmers graze their stock on pasture for most of the year.
 But if the weather is bad, especially when it’s cold and wet, like us, most cattle prefer to be under cover.
 Sheep are out in all but the worst weather – although early-lambing flocks, which lamb in the depths of winter, will be brought inside to protect their newborn lambs from the cold.

 Working directly with local farmers we know and trust works well for everyone.
 They get a better price for their stock because we cut out the middlemen.
 And in return, we know we get the very best meat.

-Our farmers select animals for us each week, choosing them as they naturally mature, and taking them personally to the small local abattoir in Talgarth.
+Our suppliers select animals for us each week, choosing them as they naturally mature, and taking them personally to the small local abattoir in Talgarth or Raglan.
 It’s a short trip, and the animals are despatched quickly and humanely, without being subjected to the stress of going to market or long road journeys.

 That’s better for the animals, and also for us, because a stressed animal produces lactic acid, which spoils the meat, making it drier, tougher, and crucially, less flavoursome.
 We can tell simply by looking at the carcasses that our meat comes from animals that have been handled with care – and that’s good to know.